Bull case

 Common questions answered from live analyst data and company financials.

-CPAY trades at 11.7x times forward earnings.
-The stock currently trades at a discount to the broader market.
-Based on current multiples versus the peer group, the relative model signals slightly undervalued.
+CPAY trades at 12.9x times forward earnings.
+The stock's valuation is broadly in line with the broader market.
+Based on current multiples versus the peer group, the relative model signals cheap versus peers.
 Whether the stock is over or undervalued ultimately depends on whether consensus earnings estimates are achievable.